ljbo82/c-cpp-gcc-builder/docs/index.md

 Just call `make` (from `<PROJ_ROOT>` directory, or use `make -C <PROJ_ROOT>` from any other directory) in order to build your project.

-For further details about the build system (e.g. how to customize build process, supporting multiple platforms, variable reference, etc.), check the [user guide](user-guide).
+For further details about the build system (e.g. how to customize build process, use custom source directories, support multiple platforms, etc.), check the [user guide](user-guide).

 For more examples, check the [demos](https://github.com/ljbo82/cpp-project-builder/tree/dev/demos).

 ## Makefiles

-The build system is composed by multiple makefiles that can be included by your project, depending on its requirements.
+The build system is composed by multiple makefiles which, when included by your project's `Makefile`, they could:

+* Expect certain [variables](#../variables) to be defined in order to customize its actions.
+* Expose some useful information that can be used during build through [variables](#../variables).
+* Provide make targets for certain actions.
+* Provide utility functions.

-Here is a summary of the makefiles provided by the build system:
+Here is a summary of the makefiles provided by the build system which can be included by your project (note that some of them are included manually uppon including others):

 ### builder.mk